GladiusSlicer/GladiusSlicer/README.md

   * Traits have been started but no loading yet.
 * Arc Optimization
   * Started but buggy and not active
-* Code Dumentation
+* Code Documentation
   * Some code is documented
 * Useful Error Messages
   * Errors often aren't graceful
+* Support Generation
+  * Supports can be generated but they are poor

 ### Coming Shortly
-* Support Generation

 * Perimeter start options
 * Percentage Complete Gcode
-* Handle Errors Better
 * Octoprint integration
-* Change settings based on layer
-* Elephant foot compensation
 * Retraction Wipe
+* GUI

 ### Eventually
 * Multiple Extruder Support
-* GUI

 ### Supported Printers
 * I only own a Prusa Mk3